zenparsing/chromium-futures/README.md

 whose value may be available at some time in the future.
 It is a foundational building block of async programming.
 A **promise** represents the capability to eventually set the value of the future.

+*If the "future" or "promise" names are bothering you, you might want to head over to the [FAQ](FAQ.md).*

 ```cpp

 // Create a promise.